illescasDaniel/ImageDreamer-QT-QUICK-MVC/README.md

 ## Easy installation using pip
 - **Notes**:
 	- I couldn't get this method to work on my Windows machine.
-	- Maybe you need to append "--find-links https://download.pytorch.org/whl/cu121" to the xformers dependency in the requirements.txt.
 1. Clone the repo. `git clone https://github.com/illescasDaniel/ImageDreamer-QT-QUICK-MVC.git` `cd ImageDreamer-QT-QUICK-MVC`
 2. Create a virtual environment: `python3 -m venv imagedreamer-env`